azkar17/azkar17/README.md

 - 👋 Hi, I’m @azkar17
 - 👀 I’m interested in 🛌 🍴 🧑‍💻 💻 💡
 - 🌱 I’m currently learning PHP and Website
-- 💞️ I’m looking to collaborate on project
+- 💞️ I’m looking to collaborate on some stuff 😝
 - 📫 How to reach me at azkarabidi17@gmail.com

 <!---